 You'll find plenty of ways to serve and lead at Cedarville.
 You'll grow in your faith and leadership skills as you serve others.

-Discipleship Ministries oversees nearly 100 discipleship groups (called “d-groups”) that meet regularly for prayer, accountability, encouragement, and Bible study.
+Discipleship Ministries oversees over 100 discipleship groups (called “d-groups”) that meet regularly for prayer, accountability, encouragement, and Bible study.
 Serve as small-group leader or be a member of the Discipleship Council (DC), which helps administer d-groups.
 Both are great ways to hone your leadership skills while encouraging spiritual growth on campus.

-Through the exploration of a Biblical definition of leadership, Cedarville is intentional about equipping student leaders with the knowledge and skills to implement positive change through effective stewardship, influence, and service.
+Through the exploration of a biblical definition of leadership, Cedarville is intentional about equipping student leaders with the knowledge and skills to implement positive change through effective stewardship, influence, and service.
 All student leaders attend our annual CULEAD conference, that opens opportunities to serve the campus community and beyond.